FransFaase/AdventOfCode2024/README.md

 ### Wednesday, December 11, 2024

-I had no time in the morning, due to some company outing yesterday evening, but I did read the
+I had no time in the morning, due to some company outing yesterday evening, but I did read the puzzle and had some time during the day to think about how to solve it.
+I anticipated the second part of the puzzle, so, after finding the solution for the first part, it was but a little more than a minute for finding the solution for the second part.

 ### Personal stats